symphonyoss/ContainerJS/docs/index.md

 </body>
 ```

 The above displays a simple welcome message and indicates the status of the ContainerJS APIs.
-The `containerjs-bundle.js` is the client-side bundle that detects the container that the page is running within (e.g. Electron, OpenFin) and provides the required API implementation.
-In the above code, this bundle is being downloaded from the `unpkg` CDN for simplicity.
+The `containerjs-api.js` is the browser api, that will create the ContainerJS API if no API currently exists.

 This file uses the `ssf` API to handle the container `ready` promise, updating the status text when this lifecycle event occurs.